 As order volumes grow, companies typically migrate to a batch picking process, wave picking or pick and pack.
 The basic batch fulfillment workflow is simple.
 Instead of starting with one order, a store worker will group similar orders together in batches.
 Travel time can easily account for 50% or more of order picking hours.
 By combining orders into a single batch, the time spent walking through the warehouse is greatly diminished.

-Regardless of the picking option, Finale will instantly speed up the picking process by scanning the barcode when an item is picked.
-As items are scanned, Finale checks every picked item against its barcode and alerts the user if the incorrect items was picked.
-If your warehouse broken down by sublocations (e.g aisles, shelves, or bins), the scanner can be additionally configured to alert the user where to find and pick the item.
+Regardless of the picking or packing option, Finale will instantly speed up the picking and packing process by scanning the barcode when an item or order is picked or packed.
+As items are scanned, Finale checks every picked item against its barcode and alerts the user if the incorrect items were picked.
+If your warehouse segmented by sublocations (e.g aisles, shelves, or bins), the scanner can be additionally configured to alert the user where to find and pick the item.

 Check out videos below to learn about the various barcoding picking options.